vtshen/introduction-to-data-science/README.md

 ```

 - Plotting simple regression with `regplot()`
-    - regplot() is lower-level of lmplot() and it would give you more control
+    - regplot() is lower-level of lmplot() and it would give you more control, every time you use lmplot(), you can the lower-level regplot()

 - Examining model residuals using `residplot()`